IGNW/invoque/README.md

 ```sh
 invoque build ./ --tag hello-service
 ```
-This will package the invoque service code and your project into to `dist/`.
+This will package the invoque service code and your compiled project to `dist/`.
 A `Dockerfile` will be created for you which you can use to fine tune your desired deployment(s). `docker build` is run to create the a container corresponding to the `--tag` argument.

 You can now run your container locally to test it.
 For example, this will interactively run the hello-service container on port 8080 and expose it to port 3001 locallly.